Resurrection

 Problem = Hallucinations are not life changing = You disbelieve the hallucination when you come out of it.

-Problem = No account in all of recorder history of an hallucination even remotely close to this.
+Problem = No account in all of recorded history of an hallucination even remotely close to this.

 Problem = Doesn’t handle the data (Why did Paul and James convert?
 Why is the tomb empty?)